developersdigest/Unlock-GPT-4-32K-And-Claude-2-100K-API-Instantly-With-Open-Router/README.md

 # Unlock GPT-4-32K &amp; Claude-2-100K API Instantly With Open Router

+This is from my [Youtube Video'(https://youtu.be/93QLqpfcqjA)

-# Getting Started with Rare Models like GPT-4-32k and Claude-2-100k using OpenRouter AI and Node.js
+Getting Started with Rare Models like GPT-4-32k and Claude-2-100k using OpenRouter AI and Node.js

 This README will guide you on how to interact with rare AI models such as GPT-4-32k and Claude-2-100k using the OpenRouter AI API in a Node.js application.
 Follow the steps below to create chat completions with these powerful language models.